 - a.
 Livestock Showmanship classes will be divided into Novice and Advanced Showmen.
-Novice Showmen include those exhibitors who have had no experience exhibiting with that specific species, including 4-H and Open Class prior to January 1, 2021.
-Advanced Showmen include those exhibitors who have had experience exhibiting with that specific species, including 4-H and Open Class prior to January 1, 2021. - b.
-FFA Horse: Division 1 (grades 8-10), Division 2 (grades 11-college), this is based on the grade the member will be entering in the fall.

-6. Ownership Date Requirements

-- All animals must be owned and managed by youth member no later than April 24th and all paperwork, photos are due on April 24th. - i.
-June 1st, 2021 for Small Animal - 1.
-This includes at a minimum, a bill of sale.
-Youth must take possession of the animal as soon as it is weaned from its mother.
+Novice Showmen include those exhibitors who have had no experience exhibiting with that specific species, including 4-H and Open Class prior to January 1, 2024.
+Advanced Showmen include those exhibitors who have had experience exhibiting with that specific species, including 4-H and Open Class prior to January 1, 2024. - b.
+FFA Horse: Division 1 (grades 8-10), Division 2 (grades 11-college), this is based on the grade the member will be entering in the fall. - 6.
+Ownership Date Requirements - a.
+All animals must be owned and managed by youth member no later than April 28th and all lease agreements are due April 28th, as well. - i.
+Exception for newborn breed animals that are born by June 1st, 2024. - ii.
+Exception for horse, which is due April 5th, 2024.

 b.
-EXCEPTIONS:
+EXCEPTIONS for Small Animal market projects:

 - i.
 Turkey (like White, Bronze, and Black Breasted) by the 1st week of April - ii.
 Heritage Chicken Breeds by the 1st week of April - iii.
 Fryers (like Cornish Cross) between May 18th 27th - iv.
-Ducks (like Jumbo Pekin) by April 29th c.
-Exhibitors leasing animals:
+Ducks (like Jumbo Pekin) by April 29th - c.
+Exhibitors leasing animals: - i.

-- i.
 4-H members must have a copy of the lease agreement on file with the 4-H office and must meet ownership deadlines for each species. - ii.
 FFA members, lease agreement must be shown to FFA advisor and documented in the member records - iii.
 Market animals may not be leased.